earthly/actions-setup/README.md

 # actions
 GitHub Actions for earthly

-To use earthly with hithub actions, create a file under `.github/workflows/ci.yml` with the contents:
+To use earthly with GitHub actions, create a file under `.github/workflows/ci.yml` with the contents:

 ```yml
 name: GitHub Actions CI